The Impertinent Insect: The Fly on the Chariot Wheel

 The fable was composed in Latin by Laurentius Abstemius and appeared in his Hecatomythium (1490) under the title Musca et Quadrigae.
 It was added to the Perry Index as Fable 724.
 Here a fly perches on a chariot during a race and comments on how much dust it is raising.
 Gabriele Faerno included it in his own Centum Fabulae (1563), giving the impression that it was of Aesopic origin, although verbally it is close to the text of Abstemius.

-Francis Bacon also took the fable to be Aesopic, observing that "It was prettily devised of Æsop: The fly sat upon the axle-tree of the chariot-wheel, and said, What a dust do I raise!" at the start of his essay “On Vainglory”.
-Eventually ‘the fly on the coach wheel’ became an English idiom with the meaning of "one who fancies himself of mighty importance but who is in reality of none at all".
+Francis Bacon also took the fable to be Aesopic, observing that "It was prettily devised of Æsop: The fly sat upon the axle-tree of the chariot-wheel, and said, What a dust do I raise!" at the start of his essay "On Vainglory".
+Eventually 'the fly on the coach wheel' became an English idiom with the meaning of "one who fancies himself of mighty importance but who is in reality of none at all".

 The Fly and the Ox Ploughing

 A variant story of a boastful insect claiming a share in the labours of others appeared in the Middle Ages among the 'fox fables' (Mishlei Shualim) of the French Jew Berechiah ha-Nakdan.
 A fly perching between a bull's horns is asked by a bee why it is wasting its time there.
 The fly replies that "I and the bull have worked all day at ploughing this great plain" and suggests that the bee should be as industrious.
-The author then comments: "Often the ignorant mingle with the wise.
-They say nothing, offer no opinion, but they look impressive".
+The author then comments: "the lowly who walks amongst the mighty or ... the iniquitous who is mustered in the camp of the upright.
+In their counsel and in their strength he cannot stand, but by the utterance of his mouth he is joined with them to make his might equal to theirs and his wisdom to their wisdom".

 The fly's reply later became proverbial and there are allusions to it in several languages.
 In Franco Sacchetti's collection of Italian anecdotes, Il Trecentonovelle (1399), a character sums up a series of instances at the end of one story with the remark that "It's like the fly on the ox's neck who, asked what it was doing, replied 'We're ploughing'".
-A 17th century collection of proverbs records a similar Spanish allusion, "We’re plowing said the fly on the ox’s horn".
+A 17th century collection of proverbs records a similar Spanish allusion, "We're plowing said the fly on the ox's horn".
 This is echoed in English too at the end of Henry Wadsworth Longfellow's early play The Spanish Student (1843): "and so we plough along, as the fly said to the ox".

 Much the same story as Berechiah's was told at the start of the 19th century by Ivan Dmitriev in his Russian poem "The Fly" (Mucha, 1805).
 As the insect rides home on a bull's horn, it boasts to another, "We've been plowing" (Мы пахали).
 In Russia too that phrase is still used idiomatically to mock people who exaggerate their own contributions.